jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

                  "code": 0,
                  "message": "OK"
                },
-               "url": "/pm/pblock/adom/dc_emea/sites_HBLK"
+               "url": "/pm/pblock/adom/demo/pblk_001"
              }
            ]
          }

       .. note::

-         - The response indicates that the `sites_HBLK` Policy Block is used in the ``ppkg_001`` and ``ppkg_002`` Policy Packages
+         - The response indicates that the `pblk_001` Policy Block is used in the ``ppkg_001`` and ``ppkg_002`` Policy Packages
          - The relative ``policyid`` is given by the ``mkey`` attribute
          - It is ``110`` in the ``ppkg_001`` Policy Package and ``3`` in the